-Over the last nine years, 100 percent of Lexmark procurement spending was subject to our spending-analysis process.
+Over the last eleven years, 100 percent of Lexmark procurement spending was subject to our spending-analysis process.
 Through this process, we have identified critical suppliers-our high-volume, highspending suppliers, suppliers of critical components and unique or sole source suppliers.
-Lexmark has over 6,000 suppliers, 1.6 percent of which have been identified as key and strategic.1
+Lexmark has over 4,800 suppliers, 1.9 percent of which have been identified as critical.1